Tree Information

 Date First Measured: 2009

-Comments: New national champ in 2010.
+2017 comments: Was crowned a national champ in 2010, but later lost its crown.
 One of a number of dwarf hackberries growing in the Alexandria National Cemetery complex.
 The cemetery, in Old Town Alexandria, is home to a number of historic grave sites and old tree specimens.
-Tree is generally healthy, but growing in a comprimised location - along a roadway curb and hedge boundary to the cemetery.
+Tree is generally healthy, but growing in a compromised location - along a roadway curb and hedge boundary to the cemetery.
 This specimen may be at risk in future due to location.
+The measurements conducted by Greg Zell and Matt Barker in 2017 were 64", 38', and 44' for a score of 113 points.

 Tree is located in: City of Alexandria